diodechain/website/index.md

 solutions:
   class: box--orange
   animated: false
-  title: No third parties means Zero&nbsp;Leakage&trade;
-  heading: Our solutions.
+  heading: What makes Diode different?
   solutions:
-  - title: App
+  - title: No data on servers
     icon: icons/app.svg
     content: The Diode App is for your team.
 Whether replacing a leaky chat app, sharing files E2EE, securing a server dashboard, or deploying advanced OT assets, our app unlocks the power of Diode for people.
     button:
       title: Find Out More
       class: "btn--blank btn--arrow"
       url: "/solutions/app/"
-  - title: CLI
+  - title: Team environment
     icon: icons/cli.svg
     content: The Diode CLI is a headless tool for OT, IT, and IoT devices.
 It can be used stand-alone to secure autonomous systems, and/or in concert with team members using the Diode App.
     button:
       title: Find Out More
       class: "btn--blank btn--arrow"
       url: "/solutions/cli/"
-  - title: Vault
+  - title: Replaces VPN
     icon: icons/vault.svg
     content: The Diode Vault is an autonomous tool that combines both App and CLI features in a small box or cloud appliance.
 24-7 availability, backup, and geo-access for your team and assets.
     button: